lkrych/spicewheel/README.md

 1. Support more libraries than Bootstrap (Ex: Foundation, Gridly)
 2. Add more styles to the basic library
-3. Deploy the library to NPM so that other developers can use it!
+3. Deploy the library to npm so that other developers can use it!